 Casio G-Shock Glacier Gold

 Can you even call yourself a true trendy hipster if you don’t own at least one Casio watch?
-Celebrating the 35th anniversary of the iconic G-Shock models, Casio has unveiled this special Glacier Gold watch (approx. THB 7250), featuring a translucent strap and bezel, as well as gold IP accents on the dial, buckle, band keeper, and special commemorative case back.
+Celebrating the 35th anniversary of the iconic G-Shock models, Casio has unveiled this special Glacier Gold watch (approx. THB 7250), featuring a transparent strap and bezel, as well as gold IP accents on the dial, buckle, band keeper, and special commemorative case back.
 Bringing a flair of the G-Shock’s much-loved brick pattern, there’s certainly a vintage vibe about it, with the icy coolness only a glacier-inspired timepiece can bring about.
-It turns out, even digital watches love a surf on the wave of the translucent trend.
+It turns out, even digital watches love a surf on the wave of the transparent trend.

 Shop from Casio